danielfrrokaj/Calendar-Schedule-App/README.md

    - All changes are validated in real-time

 3. **Generating Calendar File**
-   - Click "Vazhdo" after adding all courses
+   - Click "Continue to next step" after adding all courses
    - The system will generate an ICS file
    - Download and import the file into your preferred calendar application